ceph/ceph-container/daemon/README.md

 ### Ceph disk activate ###

-This fonction is balance between ceph-disk and osd directory where the operator can use ceph-disk outside of the container (directly on the host) to prepare the devices.
+This function is balance between ceph-disk and osd directory where the operator can use ceph-disk outside of the container (directly on the host) to prepare the devices.
 Devices will be prepared with `ceph-disk prepare`, then they will get activated inside the container.
 A priviledged container is still required as ceph-disk needs to access /dev/.
 So this has minimum value compare to the ceph-disk but might fit some use cases where the operators want to prepare their devices outside of a container.